TadeoRiganti/personal-website/README.md

 #### B) Section:

-- Navigation bar: I like the way it reveals information / swap elements while scrolling down: https://blog.teamtreehouse.com/reading-files-using-the-html5-filereader-api
+- Principal Navigation bar: I like the way it reveals information / swap elements while scrolling down: https://blog.teamtreehouse.com/reading-files-using-the-html5-filereader-api
+- Secondary Navigation bar; Only for Blog and Wiki layouts, and it will be related to the main content / articles.
+It will have Breadcrumbs and a hamburger menu for TOC sidebar (visible on movile).
 - Blog: https://andrewhwanpark.github.io/brutalist-blog/2021/07/16/this-post-demonstrates-post-content-styles/
 - About me / Skill: Infography: https://tinyurl.com/5n7unf4p